-SCBX seeks out regional expansion opportunities, targeting well-run and profitable Gen 2 businesses in the region that offer higher growth potential and synergy to build on our internal capabilities and financial strength.
+SCBX pursues regional expansion opportunities, targeting well-managed and profitable Gen 2 businesses in the region that offer higher growth potential and Synergies to complement on the Group's internal capabilities and financial strength.

-As for digital assets, fintech, climate-tech and platform businesses, the market scale requirements and operating models in some of these Gen 3 businesses are still evolving.
+For Gen 3 businesses, including digital assets, fintech, climate-tech, and platform businesses, the market dynamics, operating models, and scalability remain at an evolutionary stage.
+They might take many years before they can start generating positive net cash flow.
 Moreover, some investments in technology, governance, risk management and control, data analytics and cybersecurity will be necessary for regulatory compliance as well as for operational resiliency and security, hence might not lead to immediate profit generation.

-Mergers and acquisitions of strategic businesses involve risks including deal closure; regulatory clearance; retention of key personnel and customers; culture clash; integration of accounting, operations and systems; and potential unknown liabilities not discovered during due diligence.
-In addition, an acquisition price that exceeds the book value of a target company would result in an immediate deduction of an amount of goodwill from our CET1 capital.
+Mergers and acquisitions of strategic businesses involve risks including deal closure; regulatory clearance; retention of key personnel and customers; culture clash; integration of accounting, operations and systems; and potential unknown liabilities not discovered during Due Diligence.
+In addition, an acquisition price that exceeds the book value of target company would result in an immediate deduction of an amount of goodwill from our CET1 capital.